lupyuen/visual-embedded-rust/README.md

 ## Usage

-1. In the Visual Studio Code Explorer, create a new empty Rust source file like `main.rs`
+1. In the Visual Studio Code Explorer, create a new empty Rust source file like `lib.rs`

 1. Edit the Rust file